Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 As mentioned earlier, Amazon’s intention for Launchpad is to help obscure and unconventional products gain visibility on the Amazon platform.

-In fact, Amazon signed on over 100 venture capital firms to form a referral partnership.
+In fact, Amazon signed on over 100 venture capital firms and startup accelerators to form a referral partnership.
 VCs refer high potential products and Amazon provides a “launchpad” to help jump start sales.

-Essentially, Launchpad is designed to take small brands with powerful stories and give them additional visibility on Amazon.
+Essentially, Launchpad is designed to take small businesses with powerful stories and give them additional visibility on Amazon.

-Amazon encourages all entrepreneurs and brand owners with unique and innovative products to apply.
+Amazon encourages all entrepreneurs and small businesses with unique and innovative products to apply.
 The definition of “unique and innovative” is under Amazon’s discretion but they prefer “Kickstarter” like products.

 If you have a great product to sell, you must also meet these requirements.